App Development

 What would it look like if (brand) were to launch an app in our industry?

-(Insert brands like Target, Amazon, Disney, Tesla, Apple, and Goldman Sachs.
+(Insert brands like Target, Amazon, Disney, Apple, and Goldman Sachs.
 Your answers to the question could unlock ideas for your app that you might have never imagined.)

 9. Audit your UI